Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Experiments

+\textbf{Ablation on density term.} \figref{fig:ablation:density} compares the performance of \algname to \algname with only the advantage term in the sampling priority ($p=\exp\paren{\advTemperature\cdot\underline{A}}$), without the density term, on humanoidstandup-medium.
+This amounts to setting $\zeta = 0$.
+Our ablation results consistently show that \algname, which incorporates onlineness through the density term $w = d^{\text{on}}/d^{\text{off}}$, outperforms the version that does not.
+Removing the density term leaves the agent to potentially focus on transitions that are unlikely to occur during online interactions, which can yield sample inefficiencies.

-\figref{fig:ablation:without_advantage:1} illustrates the comparison between the performance of \algname using advantage-aligned sampling priority and Off2On utilizing solely density ratio ($\priority=\mathbb{I}^{\text{off}}\density\paren{\state_i,\action_i}+\mathbb{I}^{\text{on}}$), a modified version of balanced experience replay~\citep{lee2022offline}.
-The results show that \algname with the advantage term surpasses its counterpart that only considers online-ness in prioritizing samples in the halfcheetah-random environments.
+{\bf Ablation on advantage term.} \figref{fig:ablation:advantage} compares the performance of \algname to \algname with only the advantage term in the sampling priority ($p=\mathbb{I}^{\text{off}}\underline{\density}\paren{\state,\action}+\mathbb{I}^{\text{on}}$), without the density term, on hammer-cloned.
+This amounts to setting $\xi = 0$.
+The results show that \algname with the advantage term surpasses its counterpart that only considers onlineness in prioritizing samples.
 This superiority is attributed to the advantage term, which effectively screens out transitions that are either non-informative or harmful.
-For example, even if a transition indicates online-ness, it may not provide new information if the policy has already mastered the associated action for that state.
-By integrating the advantage term, such repetitive transitions are excluded, as the advantage value tends to zero for well-understood transitions.
+For example, even if a transition is near on-policy, it may not necessarily be advantageous for the policy to learn.